hsnlab/escape/escape/doc/source/index.rst

 The domain manager configurations contain the parameters of the different manager objects.
-The defined manager configuration is directly given to the constructor function of the manager class by the container :any:`ComponentConfigurator`.
+The defined manager configuration is directly given to the constructor function of the manager class by the :any:`ComponentConfigurator` object.

-The default configuration defines the domain manager and the relevant adapter configurations for the Infrastructure layer by default with the name: `INTERNAL`.
+The default configuration defines a default domain manager and the relevant adapter configurations for the Infrastructure layer with the name: `INTERNAL`.
 The internal domain manager is used for managing the Mininet-based emulated network initiated by the ``--full`` command line parameter.

 ESCAPE also has default configuration for other type of domain managers:

-* ``SDN`` entry defines a domain manager dedicated to manage external SDN-capable hardwere or software switches with a singly-purpose domain manager realized by ``SDNDomainManager``.
+* ``SDN`` entry defines a domain manager dedicated to manage external SDN-capable hardware or software switches with a singly-purpose domain manager realized by ``SDNDomainManager``.
-  This manager uses the available POX OpenFlow controller features and a static topology description file.
+  This manager uses the available POX OpenFlow controller features and a static topology description file to form the domain view.

 * ``OPENSTACK`` entry defines a more generic domain manager which uses the general ``UnifyDomainManager`` to manage UNIFY domains.

-* ``REMOTE-ESCAPE`` entry defines a domain manager for another ESCAPE instance in the role of local Domain Orchestrator.
-This domain manager also uses the UNIFY format some addition for the DO's mapping algorithm to be more deterministic.
+* ``REMOTE-ESCAPE`` entry defines a domain manager for another ESCAPE instance in the role of local DO.
+  This domain manager also uses the UNIFY format with some additional data for the DO's mapping algorithm to be more deterministic.

 * ``BGP-LS-SPEAKER`` gives an example for an external domain manager which discovers other providers' domains with the help of different external tools instead of directly managing a local DO.
 External domain managers have the authority to initiate other domain managers for the detected domain.

 An additional configuration file typically contains these domain manager configurations along with the list (``MANAGERS``) of the enabled managers.
-Several example file can be found under the ``config`` folder.
+As an example several example file can be found under the ``config`` folder.

-Summarized configuration entries for domain managers:
+Schematic config description of domain managers:

     `NAME`
         Unique domain manager name.
-Used in the ``MANAGERS`` list for enabling the defined domain manager.
+Used also in the ``MANAGERS`` list for enabling the defined domain manager.

         Default domain managers: ``INTERNAL``, ``SDN``, ``OPENSTACK``, ``REMOTE-ESCAPE``, ``BGP-LS-SPEAKER``.